RakaiP/WRPL_E-Commerce/README.md

 # Merchandise E-Commerce Website

 This project is developed as part of the **WRPL** course for the **CSB class**.
-It is a merchandise-focused e-commerce platform built by group of 5 people consisting of two main applications:
+It is a merchandise-focused e-commerce platform built by a group of 5 people, consisting of two main applications:

 ---